 Brake services don’t depend so much on the make and model of your vehicle, but instead on your driving habits.
 Driving in a manner that is harder on the brakes will wear the brake pads out in a shorter time.
 There’s also the chance that the rotors will heat and warp.
 Furthermore, brake fluid needs to be monitored and changed when it becomes dark in color.
 Similar to oil, brake fluid only has a certain use life and breaks down over time.

 At Sun Devil Auto, we’re proud to offer these services and many others.
-Come into one of our 20 Phoenix locations to learn more.
+Come into one of our 20 auto repair shop locations to learn more.